gravitytrope/wwcode-legacygroups/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for your interest in contributing to the wwcode-legacygroups repository!
-We are looking for additional speakers to add to our expanding list.
+We are looking for additional community groups to add to our expanding list of legacy Women Who Code communities.

 **Before submitting a new name, please check the README to see whether your suggestion already exists.**